dimarudik/bublik/README.md

 # Is a tool to copy data from Oracle to Postgresql

-The fastest way to obtain data from Oracle is to get it by `ROWID` (use `dbms_parallel_execute` to prepare chunks) The fastest way to put data to Postgresql is to insert it by using `COPY` (except LOB's)
+The fastest way to obtain data from Oracle is to get it by `ROWID` (use `dbms_parallel_execute` to prepare chunks) The fastest way to put data to Postgresql is to insert it by using `COPY` in binary format (except LOB's)

 Build
 ```